LauraLynch1997/dog-walking-website/README.md

 ## Acknowledgements

-* My Mentor Martina for all her help and support.
+* My Mentors Guido and Martina for all their help and support.
 * My fellow classmates for collaborative problem-solving.